-Type 2 DiabetesIt is also important to consider the potential role of medicines approved for weight management, as additional treatments to support the efforts of people with diabetes to lose weight when this is considered clinically appropriate.
-Drug treatment for obesity has been controversial and a number of agents have been withdrawn post approval, including dexfenfluramine (cardiac valvular disorders), sibutramine (increased risk of adverse cardiovascular events), and rimonabant (mood disorders including suicidality) [9].
-However orlistat has been available for many years with a reasonable safety record and long-term data for up to four years treatment.
-Several new agents have recently been approved for use in the USA and elsewhere, although not all are available in Europe.
-These are the GLP1 RA liraglutide, given at a higher dose (of 3mg ) compared to a maximum of 1.8 mg for diabetes treatment, the 5HT2c receptor agonist lorcaserin, and the combination treatments of the centrally-acting sympathomimetic phentermine with topiramate and the mu opioid antagonist naltrexone plus the noradrenaline and dopamine reuptake inhibitor bupropion (table 1).
-Phentermine monotherapy is approved for short-term use only, as are other related compounds such as diethylpropion, on the basis of limited data and will not be discussed further.
+When clinically appropriate, it is important to consider the potential role of medicines that are approved for weight management as additional treatments for people with diabetes who wish to lose weight.
+The use of drugs for obesity treatment has been a controversial topic and a number of agents have been withdrawn following their approval, including dexfenfluramine (links to cardiac valvular disorders), sibutramine (increased risk of adverse cardiovascular events) and rimonabant (mood disorders including suicidality) [9].
+However, orlistat has been available for many years with a reasonable safety record and long-term data for up to 4 years treatment.
+Several new agents/therapeutic strategies have recently been approved for use in the USA and elsewhere, although not all are available in Europe.
+These are: (1) the GLP-1 RA liraglutide given at a higher dose of 3mg (a maximum dose of 1.8 mg is prescribed for diabetes treatment); (2) the 5-hydroxytryptamine2C (5-HT2C) serotonin receptor agonist lorcaserin; (3) combination treatment of the centrally-acting sympathomimetic phentermine with topiramate; and (4) combined treatment with the µ-opioid antagonist naltrexone plus the noradrenaline (norepinephrine) and dopamine reuptake inhibitor bupropion.
+Phentermine monotherapy is also approved for short-term use only, as is the use of other related compounds (such as diethylpropion), on the basis of limited data and will not be discussed further.
+A summary of the mode of action of each drug/drug combination, dosing, the effects in type 2 diabetes on body weight, HbA1c, blood pressure, blood lipids, and the most important contraindications and adverse events are provided in Table 1.

-Important considerations when prescribing drug treatment for obesityDrugs for the treatment of obesity should only be offered as an adjunct to a multicomponent lifestyle programme.
-The precise indications differ slightly between drugs, but in general they can be considered in Patients with obesity (BMI > 30 kg/m2) or in those with a BMI > 27kg/m2 with significant co-morbidity, such as type 2 diabetes.
-Their effects should be closely monitored and all of the currently approved agents are subject to ‘stopping rules’ which advise that drug treatment should be stopped if a weight loss of 5 % or greater is not achieved after 3 months at the maximum tolerated dose or if significant weight regain occurs whilst on treatment.
-With the exception of orlistat, there is limited data beyond 2 years treatment for all drugs, and somewhat less data for Patients with established type 2 diabetes than for those without diabetes.
+Important considerations when prescribing drugs for obesity in type 2 diabetes Drugs for the treatment of obesity should only be offered as an adjunct to a multicomponent lifestyle programme.
+The precise indications differ slightly between weight-management drugs, but in general they can be considered for individuals with obesity (BMI > 30 kg/m2) or in those with a BMI > 27kg/m2 with significant comorbidity, such as type 2 diabetes.
+Their effects should be closely monitored and all of the currently approved agents are subject to ‘stopping rules’, which advise that drug treatment should be stopped if a weight loss of 5 % or greater is not achieved after 3 months at the maximum tolerated dose or if significant weight regain occurs whilst on treatment.
+With the exception of orlistat, there are limited published data beyond 2 years of treatment with the aforementioned available weight-management drugs, and somewhat less data for individuals with established type 2 diabetes.
+Therefore, further research is required in this area to elucidate the optimal therapeutic strategy for weight management in type 2 diabetes.

-A summary of the mode of action of each drug / drug combination, dosing, effects in type 2 diabetes on body weight, HbA1c, blood pressure, lipids, and the most important contraindications and adverse events are provided in table 1.

-Type 1 diabetes There are no high quality trials of obesity drugs in Patients with type 1 diabetes, so although their use is not contraindicated, prescription in such Patients should be based on a careful evaluation and discussion of the potential risks and benefits.
-Investigation of combinations of these agents with glucose lowering drugs that also cause weight loss is of potential interest, but at present only limited data is available.
+Currently available drugs for obesity in individuals with type 1 diabetes There are no high-quality trials of obesity drugs in individuals with type 1 diabetes.
+Therefore, although the use of these drugs is not contraindicated in type 1 diabetes, prescription in individuals with this condition should be based on a careful evaluation and discussion of the potential risks and benefits.
+Investigations of the effects of combined therapy with weight-management agents and glucose-lowering drugs that also cause weight loss is of potential interest, but at present only limited data is available.